Why Was Roger Stone Not Mentioned In Barr’s Mueller Report Summary? Alleged ‘Coordination’ Likely In Report

-When Attorney General William Barr wrote his four-page summary of Special Counsel Robert Mueller’s Russia investigation report — a report now believed to be about 700 pages long, as Inquisitr noted — and turned it in to Congress on Sunday, he stated that Mueller “did not find that the Trump campaign, or anyone associated with it, conspired or coordinated with the Russian government” in the hacking of Democratic emails and subsequent public dumping of those stolen emails by Wikileaks.
+When Attorney General William Barr wrote his four-page summary of Special Counsel Robert Mueller’s Russia investigation report — a report now believed to be about 700 pages long, as The Inquisitr noted — and turned it in to Congress on Sunday, he stated that Mueller “did not find that the Trump campaign, or anyone associated with it, conspired or coordinated with the Russian government” in the hacking of Democratic emails and subsequent public dumping of those stolen emails by Wikileaks.

 As a result, according to Barr’s letter posted online by The House Judiciary Committee, Mueller said in the report, that his “investigation did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities,” which would have been a federal crime.